quintian/DevOps-FinalProject/Readme-Quinn.md

 In the Schedule text box, enter the cron expression that specifies your desired schedule.
 For example: put  "H/30 * * * *" into the scheduling box.
 This means your pipeline will rebuild every half an hour by schedule.

+Then you click 'apply' and 'save' button and restart Jenkins container to make this configuration effect.

 (Refer to screenshot: Jenkins pipeline config for 'Build Triggers')

-- change petclinic code and push the change to the forked git repo
+- Change petclinic code and commit the change to the forked git repo

 You can change the original spring-petclinic website welcome message into "Welcome Group 4!" in its file: 'src/main/resources/messages/messages.properties' locally, and push the change into the public forked repo, or change the message on your git repo directly, then commit the change with a commit messsage "Update welcome message".